carbon-language/carbon-lang/docs/design/generics/overview.md

     otherwise.
 This is to allow more templated functions to be converted to generics, instead of requiring them to be converted specifically in bottom-up order.
--   Converting from a template to a generic argument should be safe -- it should either fail to compile or work, never silently change semantics.
+-   Converting from a template to a generic parameter should be safe -- it should either fail to compile or work, never silently change semantics.
 -   We should minimize the effort to convert from template code to generic code.
     Ideally it should just require specifying the type constraints, affecting just the signature of the function, not its body.